 ...approximately 650 calories banked!
 That's enough for a whole children's sized Easter egg!
 Enjoy in the knowledge you earned it!

 Final tip!
 Remember to use your Week View.
 This feature is designed to help you balance your calories over the week.
 If you go over one day, you can get back on track over the next few days.

-In the app: open the app and tap the green menu button to the right of the search bar > Week View
+In the app: open the app and tap the blue menu button to the right of the search bar > Week View

 On the website: sign in and click on the 'Week View' link above your diary.